wassimj/topologicPy/README-windows.md

 Download from https://cmake.org/download/

-**WARNING:** Scroll down and look for the latest release and choose the *Windows win64-x64 Installer*
+Scroll down and look for the latest release and choose the *Windows win64-x64 Installer*

 6. **Install cppyy via pip**: This is needed at runtime by the topologic module:

-Go to the Start Menu in the lower left corner Search for the Visual Studio 2017 Folder and expand it Choose x64 Native Tools Command Prompt In the window that appears type:
+Go to the Start Menu in the lower left corner Search for the Visual Studio 2017 Folder and expand it Choose *x64 Native Tools Command Prompt.* In the window that appears type:
 ```
 pip install cppyy
 ```